The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 We can forcefully enter a Transpose line by clipping Triple.
 This line is about the same as a normal 3xF4 Transpose with slow F3 and without instant casts, with Triplecast and the clip’s effects considered.
 0.7 seconds is assumed for the clip.
 Moreover, Transpose lines can lack weave slots for Triple and Swift, and this line acts as a way to mitigate this.

-This line can be used to enable a 5xF4 that would have otherwise been impossible.
-Note your spell speed when going for this line.
+Under certain sps, this line can be used to enable a 5xF4 that would have otherwise been impossible.

 ![](https://lh6.googleusercontent.com/IcRfmseO_rFrK1bMwhd8tsrWg4jqqqujLuVrvUvwVEvFgH3cNRh0T71g3pkNWur_6cYsuxu3fvyGAngJwFVoabPHuUrSGdXNV2LLPIy7X3XqeohzblOUFLgOBWd3VazZFXUg3QGW=s0)